electron/electron/docs/api/notification.md

 not immediately show it to the user, you need to call this method before the OS will display it.

-### Playing Sounds _macOS_
+### Playing Sounds

 On macOS, you can specify the name of the sound you'd like to play when the notification is shown.
 Any of the default sounds (under System Preferences > Sound) can be used, in addition to custom sound files.
-Be sure that the sound file is included with the app bundle (e.g., `YourApp.app/Contents/Resources`), or copied into one of the following locations:
+Be sure that the sound file is copied under the app bundle (e.g., `YourApp.app/Contents/Resources`), or one of the following locations:

 * `~/Library/Sounds`
 * `/Library/Sounds`